T 10:00am - 12:00pm

-Tiffany Lin is a licensed Architect and Assistant Professor at the Tulane School of Architecture.
+Tiffany Lin is a licensed Architect and Associate Professor at the Tulane School of Architecture.
 She has taught design courses across the five-year curriculum, serving as the coordinator of core design studios.
 She was appointed the Undergraduate Program Director in the Fall of 2014 and works with the admissions and advising of TSA students.
 Lin received a Bachelor of Architecture from Cornell University in 2000 and a Masters in Architecture from Harvard University in 2004, where she was the recipient of the Faculty Design Award and the Clifford Wong Prize for Housing Design.

 Lin is currently engaged in a range of local design projects through the Albert and Tina Small Center for Collaborative Design, working with non-profit community partners.
 These projects include an exhibition gallery for the Louisiana Endowment for the Humanities, and a seven-acre Vietnamese community garden in lower Algiers.
 She also partnered with Judith Kinnard to build the SunShower SSIP House, an off-grid disaster relief prototype which received an AIA New Orleans Honor Award in 2012.